 To remove a group along with all its mandatory, default, and optional packages:

-sudo dnf group remove "<group-name>"
+sudo dnf group remove <group-id>

 For example, to remove the Development Tools group and all associated packages:

-sudo dnf group remove "Development Tools"
+sudo dnf group remove development-tools

 Remove Group Definition Only